netxms/netxms-doc/admin/object-management.rst

 Predefined Object Tools
 -----------------------

-NetXMS is deviled with some predefined Object Tools.
+|product_name| is deviled with some predefined Object Tools.
 There is full list of them:

 .. list-table::
    :widths: 35 25 70 30